-Jeremy Corbyn, Leader of the Labour Party, speech to National Policy Forum 19 November 2016, in a speech to the National Policy Forum meeting in Loughborough:
+Jeremy Corbyn MP, Leader of the Labour Party, speech to National Policy Forum 19 November 2016, in a speech to the National Policy Forum meeting in Loughborough:

 Thank you for that introduction.

 We meet at the most important moment in politics for a generation.
 Political upheaval is becoming the norm.
 The old certainties are dramatically falling away and we are coming to expect the unexpected.
 People know there can be no more business as usual.
 But the question is what will replace it.

 Since the financial crash of 2008 it has been clear that the economic and political system is unable to meet people’s needs and deliver the prosperity and security it promised - not just here in Britain, but across much of the world.